Flag of French Guiana

-The official flag of French Guiana is the French flag due to it being an overseas region and department of France.
-The unofficial consists of two triangles, colored green in the upper fly and yellow lower hoist, with a red star in the centre.
-Green would represent forests, yellow represents minerals such as gold, while the red star represents either blood or socialism.
+French Guiana has no official flag, with the national French flag used when a flag is needed to represent it either as an overseas region or an department of France.

-The unofficial flag was originally designed in 1967 by the Guyana Agricultural and General Workers' Union.
-It would be a topic of discussion at the Guyanese Social Forum two times and would eventually be adopted by the Departmental Council of French Guiana, though it would remain unofficial.
-The design would also be used by the French Guiana national football team.
+A widely used unofficial flag consists of two triangles, colored green in the upper fly and yellow in the lower hoist, with a red star in the centre.
+It was designed in 1967 by the Guyana Agricultural and General Workers' Union.
+Following two discussions at the Guyanese Social Forum, it was eventually adopted by the Departmental Council of French Guiana, though remaining unofficial.
+The design is also used by the French Guiana national football team.

 Design and symbolism of unofficial flag

 The unofficial flag divides diagonally with green in the upper fly and yellow in the lower hoist and bears a red five pointed star in the center.
 The green in the flag represents the forests, yellow represents gold and other minerals of the region, while the red star represents either blood or socialism.